pympk/Use-GitHub-and-Git-in-VScode/README.md

   - If we both changed line 1, the merge result is that the merge fails, with a merge conflict.
 Git writes both lines into the file and stops the merge with an error, and makes us clean up the mess:
     > ![merge_conflict](images/vscode/merge_conflict.png)
+    - To abort the merge, from terminal:
+      - git merge --abort

 - Merge **deletes files** in current branch if the file is deleted in the merge from branch
 - Merge ignores uncommitted changes